ddJProj/ddjproj.github.io/src/content/project/enhance-3.md

 stack: ['Rust', 'MySQL']
 website: https://ddjproj.github.io/
 github:  https://github.com/ddJProj/CS499-Capstone-Project_Artifact-Enhancements
-order: 6
+order: 2
 ---

+This project listing includes a formal write-up for the third stage of enhancements for the completed Computer Science Capstone project.
+Project was finished during last semester before graduation.

-# Recorded video summary of Artifact 3: Enhancements
+## Recorded video summary of Artifact 3: Enhancements

 This video recording is a summarization of the formal write-up that is provided below.

-<iframe width="1177" height="662" src="https://www.youtube.com/embed/3MI9H7UKeNs" title="Computer Science Capstone - Artifact Enhancements: Stage 3 - Code walk-through" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/3MI9H7UKeNs" title="Computer Science Capstone - Artifact Enhancements: Stage 3 - Code walk-through" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<br></br>

 # Artifact 3: Enhancements write-up:

 The following is my entire planned list of stage 3, Database, enhancements for this artifact project.
 These were previously included in the updated version of my formal planning document for the project.

-### Artifact Enhancements #3 – Database - Enhancement Requirements List:
+Artifact Enhancements #3 – Database - Enhancement Requirements List:

-**Enhancement 18:** Create a database with separate tables for Client and Employee data.
+- **Enhancement 18:** Create a database with separate tables for Client and Employee data.
-**Enhancement 19:** Develop a database manager trait with needed CRUD operations for both Client and Employee tables.
+- **Enhancement 19:** Develop a database manager trait with needed CRUD operations for both Client and Employee tables.
-**Enhancement 20:** Develop a client manager trait to handle client-related operations both locally and in the database.
+- **Enhancement 20:** Develop a client manager trait to handle client-related operations both locally and in the database.
-**Enhancement 21:** Develop an employee manager trait to handle employee-related operations both locally and in the database.
+- **Enhancement 21:** Develop an employee manager trait to handle employee-related operations both locally and in the database.
-**Enhancement 22:** Implement functionality to update employee-client pairings both in the database and local storage.
+- **Enhancement 22:** Implement functionality to update employee-client pairings both in the database and local storage.
-**Enhancement 23:** Add capability to update client service selections in both the database and local storage.
+- **Enhancement 23:** Add capability to update client service selections in both the database and local storage.
-**Enhancement 24:** Implement methods to retrieve single client objects by client_id (pull from local AVL tree).
+- **Enhancement 24:** Implement methods to retrieve single client objects by client_id (pull from local AVL tree).
-**Enhancement 25:** Develop functionality to retrieve client lists by employee_id (using the local hash map).
+- **Enhancement 25:** Develop functionality to retrieve client lists by employee_id (using the local hash map).
-**Enhancement 26:** Create a method to retrieve all Clients.
+- **Enhancement 26:** Create a method to retrieve all Clients.
-**Enhancement 27:** Implement a transaction system to manage local and remote system operations.
+- **Enhancement 27:** Implement a transaction system to manage local and remote system operations.
 Utilize it to encapsulate client & employee operations to ensure that data remains consistent between remote & local storage.

-## 1. Briefly describe the artifact.
+## Briefly describe the artifact.
 What is it?
 When was it created?

 The artifact selected for this project is the same artifact that I used for my artifact 1 and 2 enhancements.
 This was the final project from my CS410: Reverse engineering course.
 It is a client management application that I was asked to build for SNHU Financial Investing Firm.
 We were asked to take the provided binary executable, disassemble it into assembly, then decompile it back into C++.
 We were then told to use our knowledge of security to rewrite the application using industry standard best practices.
 I originally rewrote and submitted the application in June of 2024 for my final project in the course.

-## 2. Justify the inclusion of the artifact in your ePortfolio.
+## Justify the inclusion of the artifact in your ePortfolio.
 Why did you select this item?

 My reasoning for selecting this artifact is primarily the same as for the previous enhancements.
 This project was written at a point when my knowledge of computer science I feel, was at it’s greatest within the program.
 My time spent in CS410 was incredibly rewarding, and I feel strongly that my final project for this course displayed a strong understanding of computer science principles, and that it was some of my best work in the program.
 In the initial project, were given the freedom to redesign the application as we saw fit, we were just asked to ensure that we removed any security flaws from it.
 The application that I was left with after CS410 was in a good position, but there were a number of features that I noted at the time that I would like to get around to implementing.
 With these artifact enhancements, I have had the opportunity to really dig deeply into the application that I wanted to turn it into, and I am happy so far with how everything turned out.

 ## What specific components of the artifact showcase your skills and abilities in software development?